 The period after WWII witnessed another influx of international students, which catalyzed the establishment the Protestant Foundation for International Students (PFIS) in 1953, which expanded opportunities for international students through the Hospitality Program where students were matched with local families.
 And in the spirit of promoting intercultural respect and creating a “home away from home” for international students, special attention was given to students from China, Korea, Japan, the Middle East, Africa, and other places that were experiencing profound political changes.

 As international presence on campus increased, so did the need to develop the residential program.
 PFIS became the Ecumenical Campus Center (ECC) in 1961, through which the resident community expanded programs promoting counseling, study, and social activity.
 On April 30, 1982, fifty Washtenaw Country families hosted visiting scholars from the People’s Republic of China.
 As pointed out by The Ann Arbor News, families hosted these international students in order to “reach out to others from halfway around the world and make them neighbors.”

 Even in 1982, the Ecumenical Campus Center (ECC), as it was known from the early 1950’s to early 2000’s, was reaching out to international students through the International Hospitality and Educational Program in order to pursue a mission of intercultural learning and peace.
 Cultural trips and educational programs were established throughout the 1980s.
 Some of these programs continue today.

 The name ECIR, Ecumenical Center and International Residence, was first used in 2000 after merging the Ecumenical Campus Center (ECC) with Ecumenical Association for International Understanding.
-Most recently, the new name of International House Ann Arbor (IHAA, or I-House Ann Arbor) was established in 2018.
+Most recently, the new name of International House Ann Arbor (IHAA) was established in 2018.
 Throughout these name changes, the mission has remained the same.